A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

 \subsection{Standard data}

-We begin by introducing three general applications of diffusion models for SBI where the data is typically well-structured (e.g., tabular, fixed-size vectors) and complete, focusing on parameter estimation without particular emphasis on model misspecification, missing, or unstructured aspects.
+Several works adapt diffusion models to SBI under the assumption of well-structured, fixed-dimensional, and complete observations.
 Such frameworks offer promise, but due to their focus on standard data settings, they may not directly address the challenges posed by complex data found in real-world applications.
-However, they lay the groundwork for future adaptations to more challenging data scenarios and provide insights into the integration of diffusion models with SBI.\ Table~\ref{tab:standard_data} summarizes these methods, highlighting their key features and contributions.
+However, they lay the groundwork for future adaptations to more challenging data scenarios and provide insights into the integration of diffusion models with SBI.\ These methods primarily aim to improve simulation efficiency, posterior expressivity, or sampling speed relative to normalizing-flow-based approaches.
+Table~\ref{tab:standard_data} summarizes these methods, highlighting their key features and contributions.